 We have formed strong roots and a special relationship with Jefferson County as a result of our history with Lutheran Medical Center.
-To honor our heritage, we look for funding opportunities that build strong community in Jefferson County.
+To honor our heritage, we look for funding opportunities that build strong community in this region.

 This fund promotes health and wellness and the prevention of sickness and disease.
 It specifically benefits the communities served by Lutheran Medical Center.
 Its initial focus is mental health.

 A Community Advisory Board for the Fund identifies funding priorities and provides strategic direction.
 It is comprised of the following leaders from Jefferson County and the surrounding areas:

 President & CEO, Jefferson Center for Mental Health

 Executive Director, Jefferson County Department of Human Services

 Executive Director, Jefferson County Department of Health & Environment